kingnobro/3D-Raycast-Picking/README.md

 ### 3. Known Issues

 - Cannot select the objects closest to the camera.
+But you can easily implement it by yourself.
+To be specific, you need to calculate the distance between the camera and the hit point.
+Object with min distance would be selected.